AbdirahmanhassanM/simple_todo_list_manager-schaaff-01/contributing.md

 `git commit -m "<short description of changes>"`

 6. Push changes to git
-`git push origin your-feature-name`
+`git push origin issues/<your-feature-name>`

 7. Create Pull Request in Github with:
-    - Title: <short description of changes>
+    - Title: "short description of changes"
     - Description:
-      - <Brief details about the changes>
+      - "Brief details about the changes"
-      - closes #<number of the issue it refers to>
+      - closes #"number of the issue it refers to"